lhynes/Full-Stack-Frameworks-Django-Milestone-Project-4/README.md

 7. Create a local development server:
     - In the workCHANGE run the following command `Python3 manage.py runserver`.
     - You should now have a gitpod link to the deployed app.

-## Bugs

-### DB & Images
-In the final two days before submission I had a issue with my Postgress DB which resulted in a full reset of the DB.

-There also appears to be glitched wtih AWS as the images are on the site but at random choose to show or hide different images - given the time I will review this issue further.

-I would like to thank the tutors for their support but we were unable to resolve or find a resolution to the issue in the given time.